St Vincent’s new international airport (airport code SVD) opened in February 2017, enabling direct flights to and from SVG.

 Air Canada Rouge – Toronto [YYZ]

-For many, the best way to get to SVG from Canada before their course is a flight from Toronto-Barbados (BGI), connecting to SVG on Intercaribbean Airways.
-While you can also return home through Barbados after the course, if you stay over until Monday you can go home on the direct flight to Toronto.
+In the meantime, the best way to get to SVG from Canada for a Sunday to Saturday course is a flight from Toronto-Barbados (BGI), connecting to SVG on Intercaribbean Airways on Friday or Saturday.
+While you can also return home through Barbados after the course.

 If you cannot acquire direct flights, most guests arrive by international flight landing in Barbados, and then take an inter-island connection (about 40 minutes) to St Vincent.
 InterCaribbean Airways runs one or more scheduled connections from SVG to Barbados each day, and also has connections to and from St. Lucia and Grenada